 Researchers must fully document the specific processing steps performed including any cleaning, merging with other data sources, weighting, imputation (if used) and specific analyses undertaken.
 The documentation should be specific enough for a data user to understand how the data may have been altered in the course of processing.
-For further discussion see section 8.3 below.
+For further details see section 8.3 below.

-Responsibilities To Clients And Other Data Users
+Responsibilities to Clients and Other Data Users

-8 Transparency
+8. Transparency

-8.1 Project Design
+8.1 Project design

-They must design their research to meet the objectives, specifications and quality proposed and contractually agreed.
-Researchers must be transparent about the way in which research is to be executed from beginning to end.
+Researchers must design their research to meet the objectives, specifications and quality proposed and contractually agreed.
+They must be transparent about the way in which research is to be executed from beginning to end.
 This information typically is communicated to clients at the proposal stage, and then modified as the work progresses.

-The ISO standard, ISO 20252:2019 - Market, opinion and social research, including Insights and Data Analytics -- Vocabulary and service requirements, provides a detailed list of project design features that should be disclosed to clients and other data users at the proposal stage and updated as the research unfolds.
-Adherence to the requirements set forth should be followed to ensure full transparency of the specific data used in the research and analyses to be performed.
+The ISO standard, ISO 20252:2019 - Market, opinion and social research, including Insights and Data Analytics - Vocabulary and service requirements, provides a detailed list of project design features that should be disclosed to clients and other data users at the proposal stage and updated as the research unfolds to ensure full transparency of the specific data used in the research and analyses to be performed.